Link building is just a popularity contest.

 Monitor Backlinks gives you an engaging and easy-to-understand backlink graph that’s automatically populated with all your site’s backlinks.

-Just click on the “Reports” tab to see your backlinks displayed in a variety of graphs:
+Just click on the “Link Analysis” tab to see your backlinks displayed in a variety of graphs:

 Looking at your backlink graph, you’ll get an overview of your link building campaign thus far.
 Even if you don’t have a formal link building strategy in place, the backlink graph will give you ideas on how to build one for your site to maximize your search ranking.